-Even the best budgeters may end up with some extra cash at the end of a trip.
-And since you can’t spend that foreign currency back home in the United States, you’ll need to come up with an alternative plan for all those foreign coins and bills now burning a hole in your pocket.
+No matter how well you plan and budget for an overseas trip, you may still end up with some extra foreign cash at the end of your vacation.
+And since you can’t spend that currency back home in the United States, you’ll need to come up with an alternative plan for all those foreign coins and bills now burning a hole in your pocket.

-Sure, those bills may be pretty (Have you seen the Australian dollar?), but it won’t do you any good hanging as art on the wall.
-And you don’t want to miss out on saving or spending that money on things you need at home.
+Sure, those bills may be pretty (have you seen the Australian dollar?), but it won’t do you any good hanging as art on the wall.
+And you don’t want to miss out on having that money to save or spend at home.

-Instead of letting it go to waste, here are a few things you could choose to do with that leftover foreign change once your trip is done and your regular life sets in again.
+Instead of letting it go to waste, here are a few things you might do with that leftover foreign change once your trip is done and your regular life sets in again.

 What to Do with Extra Foreign Currency